2012 United States House of Representatives elections in New Jersey: District 5

-Republican Scott Garrett, who has represented the 5th district since 2003, successfully sought re-election.
-Michael Cino, an oil executive who challenged Garrett in the Republican primary in 2006, will run again.
+Republican Scott Garrett, who had represented the 5th district since 2003, successfully sought re-election.
+Michael Cino, an oil executive who challenged Garrett in the Republican primary in 2006, ran again.
 Garret won the Republican primary by a fairly comfortable margin.

 Jason Castle, an it executive and Marine; Adam Gussen, the deputy mayor of Teaneck; and Diane Sare, all ran for the Democratic nomination to challenge Garrett.
 Gussen eventually won the primary.

 Patricia Alessandrini ran as a candidate of the Green Party for the seat.

-Mark Quick, a former member of the Warren County Republican Committee who challenged Garrett as an Independent in 2010, had stated that he would as a candidate of the Reform Party of New Jersey.
+Mark Quick, a former member of the Warren County Republican Committee who challenged Garrett as an Independent in 2010, had stated that he would run as a candidate of the Reform Party of New Jersey.
 He withdrew from the race and did not qualify for the ballot.